Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

     baby has a 50:50 chanse of being Male or Female.

     - Sell one or more animals, the selling price is (BASE_RATE * HEALTH_VALUE) - The HEALTH_VALUE
-    is tracked during the game - starting at 100 - and decays between rounds by 10-30 units of %
+    is tracked during the game - starting at 100 - and decays between rounds by 10-30 units of % [DONE]

       I.e, 100 (OLD_VALUE) - 23 (DECAY) = 77 (NEW_HEALTH_VALUE).
 To replenish the
       HEALTH_VALUE - a player must feed their animals.